rclone/rclone/docs/content/docs.md

 single limit, specify the desired bandwidth in KiB/s, or use a suffix B|K|M|G|T|P. The default is `0` which means to not limit bandwidth.

-The upload and download bandwidth can be specified seperately, as `--bwlimit UP:DOWN`, so
+The upload and download bandwidth can be specified separately, as `--bwlimit UP:DOWN`, so

     --bwlimit 10M:100k